raspberrypilearning/getting-started-with-the-pico/en/step_1.md

 The project will guide you through the installation of:

 + MicroPython firmware for Raspberry Pi Pico
-+ The Thonny Python editor
++ The Thonny Python IDE

 --- /collapse ---